patcg/docs-and-reports/threat-model/readme.md

 Let's first address, ε.
 Suppose that we have _Browser A_ and _Mobile OS B_ which, respectively, decide that the appropriate budget is "1 unit/epoch" and "5 unit/epoch".
 Luckily, in the worst case, privacy budgets are additive, and thus can be split into smaller pieces.
 A user of this API could then decide to use "1 unit/epoch" on the API from both _Browser A_ and _Mobile OS B_, and then continue to use the remaining "4 unit/epoch" on the API from _Mobile OS B_.

+This might be achieved by using a system that distributes information from both Browser A and Mobile OS B to a private computation entity that is configured to consume 1 unit per epoch.
+Information from Mobile OS B is additionally distributed to another entity that is configured to consume the remaining 4 units.
+As a practical matter, the two logical private computation entities here could be operated by the same organizations, but they would use different configurations.
+For instance, each configuration might use different keying material.
+In this case, Browser A is able to limit information release to 1 unit per epoch by choosing where information can be sent.

 Secondly, let's address _aggregation minimum threshold_.
 Suppose that the same _Browser A_ and _Mobile OS B_ have also, respectively, decided that the _aggregation minimum threshold_ should be "X people" and "2X people".
 Because this is a minimum, when using the API from both, the minimum can be set to 2X, and satisfy both constraints.
-However, when using the API from only _Browser A_, the minimum could be reduced to X.
+However, when using data that comes from _Browser A_ only, the minimum could be reduced to X.

 ## 4. Private Computation Configurations

 Many of these proposals aim to leverage the idea of _private computation_, touched on briefly in the introduction.
 In it's ideal form, a private computation environment would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
 This is commonly used to perform aggregation over inputs which, individually, must not be revealed.
 It is also often used to then apply differentially private noise to those aggregates.

-There are currently two proposed constructions of a private computation environment: _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs).
+There are currently two proposed constructions of a private computation environment under consideration: _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs).
 The following two subsections outline how these can be to create a private computation environment, how they fit into the threat model, and the assumptions required to achieve our goal of assuring that the inputs are not revealed.

-### 4.1 Multi-party Computation (MPC)
+### 4.1 Multi-party Computation

 Multi-party computation is a cryptographic protocol in which distinct parties can collectively operate on data which remains oblivious to any individual party throughout the computation, but allows for joint evaluation of a predefined function.

 These protocols typically work with data which is _secret shared_.
-For example, a three way secret share of a value v = s<sub>1</sub> + s<sub>2</sub> + s<sub>3</sub> can be constructed by generating two random values for s<sub>1</sub> and s<sub>2</sub>, and then computing s<sub>3</sub>.
-At this point, each value s<sub>i</sub> individually appears random, and thus v remains oblivious even when a party learns all by one s<sub>i</sub>.
-Note that secret shares can also be generated using XOR with random byte strings.
+For example, a three way _additive_ secret share of a value v = s<sub>1</sub> + s<sub>2</sub> + s<sub>3</sub> can be constructed by generating two random values for s<sub>1</sub> and s<sub>2</sub>, and then computing s<sub>3</sub> = v - s<sub>1 - s<sub>2</sub>.
+At this point, each value s<sub>i</sub> individually appears random, and thus v remains oblivious as long as no single entity learns all values of s<sub>i</sub>.
+A similar secret sharing schemes uses XOR in place of addition; alternatively, Shamir's secret sharing uses polynomial interpolation.

 In terms of our threat model, these parties are aggregators and we assume that an attacker can control some subset of those aggregators.
 That exact threshold may be different for a given proposal, for example, we may assume that an attacker can only control one out of three aggregators.
 This would enable, in cryptographic terms, a maliciously secure, honest two out of three majority MPC.

 Given these aggregators, a _client/user_ is able to generate a secret sharing of their input data, and then securely communicate one secret share to each aggregator.
 This allows the aggregators to then perform the MPC protocol to compute the predefined function.
-The _client/user_ is assuming that an attacker cannot control enough aggregators to violate that protocol, which implies that they only perform the expected function.
+The _client/user_ trusts that an attacker cannot control enough aggregators to violate that protocol.

+If the protocol is faithfully executed, the aggregate result can then be reported to the intended recipient without the entities that performed the computation needing to witness the answer.

+This threat model does not require that the MPC protocol provide safeguards against an aggregator spoiling the answers from the system.
+Though a spoiled answer is possible in many protocols, the primary threat that a compromised aggregator presents is to the privacy of _clients/users_.
+We assume that there is some contractual relationship between those requesting aggregation and the entities that perform that aggregation such that the aggregators lack significant incentive to spoil results.

 ### 4.2 Trusted Execution Environments (TEEs)

 Trusted execution environments are specialized hardware where encrypted data can be sent "in" to an enclave where it is decrypted and operated on, but cannot be otherwise accessed.
-It also produces an "attestation" that provides a means of verifying that the code run on that data is the code that was intended.
+A TEE can produce an "attestation" that acts as a claim - backed by the vendor of the TEE - that only specific code is actively running.

 Different hardware manufacturers offer different types of TEEs, and there are various assumptions which need to be made about the manufacturer, hardware operator, and other tenants on the hardware in order to achieve our ideal of input data remaining oblivious.
 There are documented attacks for many of these types of hardware, and while we don't expect all web platform vendors to support this construction, some vendors have expressed comfort with the required assumptions.

 In order to utilize a TEE to achieve private computation, we need two properties.
 First, the data must only be able to be decrypted within the TEE, and second, we need to assure that the TEE only executes code which evaluates the predefined function.